 This meadow north of Whitlingham Lane and between it and the river Yare is managed by the Broads Authority.
 The rivers are complicated here.
 Two branches of the river Yare come down from the mill and join halfway along the meadow, then another small stream joins at the end.
 Further down the Yare is joined by the Wensum, and carries on as the Yare towards Great Yarmouth.
 Somewhere above the mill the river Tas joins one of the branches of the Yare.

-At the end of the meadow where a small stream joins is obviously a swim spot with rope swing and well-worn tree roots to climb in and out (festooned with some abandoned muddy underpants!), and a bench.
+At the end of the meadow where a small stream joins is obviously a swim spot with rope swing and well-worn tree roots to climb in and out (though not all will find that easy, especially if it is wet), and a bench.
 The mud on the edge is a bit squidgy.
 Shallow at first, but soon deepens into a good swimming depth.
 From here you can swim upstream along the meadow, then fork right to swim up towards the mill and The Street/ Bracondale Road.
 The whole stretch is mostly deep and clear, but there are more weeds as you get further towards the bridge.

 You can get in and out at various points along the meadow – by the roots of an ash tree with a rope swing, by the boardwalks, and at the corner where the other branch of the river joins.
 If you carry on upstream to the right there are no easy get out points, and you can’t get in along that stretch.
 (You can carry on up the stream to the left, but it is quite weedy at the moment, and I’m not sure how deep it is.)

-Update 010719: Cows are in Trowse meadow, so entry points and grass might be mucky and trampled, or you might need to leave clothes with care!
+Cows can be in Trowse meadow, so entry points and grass might be mucky and trampled, or you might need to leave clothes with care!

 There might be a good swim downstream to where the Wensum feeds into the Yare, but it is bounded by private gardens and a boat club, so getting out might be problematic except in an emergency, so probably best for strong swimmers as you have to return against the current.